catchSheep/PlanarRad/docs/source/introduction.md

 If you publish anything using PlanarRad, we would love to know, please do so by making a post on the github.

 ## Support and bug reports
 PlanarRad is unfunded so my ability to provide support is extremely limited.
-Nevertheless myself (Leigh) and John Hedley are likely to respond to an email/dm/post.
+Nevertheless the authors are likely to respond to an email/dm/post.
 If you would like to help PlanarRad survive, please report any bugs you find and/or make feature requests and/or get in touch!